gridsome/gridsome.org/docs/templates.md

 ## Creating templates

 Templates must have a `<page-query>` block which fetches the source node for the current page.
-You can use the `$path` variable to get the node.
+You can use the `$id` variable to get the node.

 ```html
 <!-- src/templates/WordPressPost.vue -->